ashishtele/ashishtele/README.md

 - 🤔 I’m looking for help with: Research on Vedic maths and its implementation in ML.

-- ⚡ Interested in: HealthTech and ClimateTech.
+- ⚡ Interested in: HealthTech, MedTech, and ClimateTech.

 ## ⚡️ Github Stats ⇨